Breaking the Barrier of 2 for the Competitiveness of Longest Queue Drop: Live and Let Die

-\paragraph{Packets transmitted from dying queues.} We can now formally state our lower bound on the number of packets transmitted from dying queues, taking into account the change of the potential as well.
-As a byproduct, we obtain an upper bound on $u^i$, the number of ``new'' active queues that will overflow after $\tau_{i+1}$, which captures the increase of the potential.
-Recall also that $v^i$ equals the number queues that are active in step $\tau_i$ and overflow at $\tau_{i+1}$ for the last time.
+\paragraph*{Packets transmitted from dying queues} We can now formally state our lower bound on the number of packets transmitted from dying queues, taking into account the change of the potential as well.
+As a byproduct (by rearranging the bound on $d^i_q$ below), we obtain an upper bound on $u^i$, the number of ``new'' active queues that will overflow after $\tau_{i+1}$, which captures the increase of the potential.
+Recall that $v^i$ equals the number of queues that are active in step $\tau_i$ and overflow at $\tau_{i+1}$ for the last time.
+Note that the following bound is only useful when the value $\sigma_q$ increases during phase $i$, i.e., $\sigma^{i+1}_q > \sigma^i_q$, or there are relatively many ``new'' active queues that overflow after $\tau_{i+1}$.